What the new Act means for the Victorian community

-The Environment Protection Act 2017 (the Act) introduces new environmental protections for all Victorians.
+The Environment Protection Act 2017 (the Act) introduced new environmental protections for all Victorians.
 It includes new obligations and protections for the community.

 The general environmental duty (GED) is at the centre of the new Act.
 It applies to all Victorians.
 The GED requires you to reduce the risk of your activities harming the environment or human health.